SC72 - Honors Chemistry

 I will check daily restroom logs for restroom use.
 If you are frequently using the restroom you will be put on a restricted pass program and will only be allowed to use the restroom 2 times a quarter.

-· Will be provided before school, after school, and/or during Lion Time.
+- Will be provided during lunch.
 It is the students’ responsibility to schedule a time with the teacher.

 The grading scale is as follows:

 90-100% = A